Carvoeiro (Lagoa): History

 Formed from a picturesque fishing village, with a long history of settlement, the parish slowly developed into a tourist area in the municipality of Lagoa, owing to its number of sand beaches protected by cliffs.
-There are vestiges of human settlement dating to the Roman occupation of the peninsula, as well as early naval activity in the area.
+There are vestiges of human settlement dating to the Roman occupation of the peninsula, as well as of early naval activity in the area.

-The region was historically unspared from frequent pirate and military assaults along the coast, with a number of naval battles occurring off the coast.
-Most notably, in 1544, a squadron of ships under D. Pedro da Cunha, battled the Turkish barbary coast pirate, Xarramet.
-From historical records, the earliest settlement originated in the name Caboiere, an old name for a hamlet of fishermen from the Islamic-medieval period.
-For most of its history, fishing was the mainstay of the local economy.
+The region was historically unspared by frequent pirate and military assaults along the coast, where a number of naval battles occurred.
+Most notably, in 1544, a squadron of ships under D. Pedro da Cunha battled the Turkish barbary coast pirate Xarramet.

+According to historical records, the earliest settlement was called Caboiere, an old name for a hamlet of fishermen from the Islamic-medieval period.
+For most of the community's history, fishing has been the mainstay of the local economy.

-However, from the 1960s onward, tourism gradually became the economic base of the area, with many new hotels, apartment complexes, shops, roads, and significant improvements to infrastructures completed to attract visitors to the metropole.
-An insight into the effects of mass tourism on the Algarve, centred on Carvoeiro, was written by Patrick Swift, detailing the community before the arrival of mass tourism.
+Since the 1960s, however, tourism has gradually become the area's economic base, and many hotels, apartment complexes, shops, and roads and other types of infrastructure have been built to attract visitors.
+An insight into the effects of mass tourism on the Algarve, focused on Carvoeiro, was written by Patrick Swift, describing what the community was like before that time.
 Swift was an artist and long-time resident of Carvoeiro who founded Porches Pottery.

-Carvoeiro became a separate/independent parish in 1985 and raised to the status of town on 19 April 2001.
+Carvoeiro became a separate/independent parish in 1985 and was raised to the status of a town on 19 April 2001.

 Geography

 Algar Seco, a few hundred meters along the coast east of the main square and beach, is a popular nature site where ocean wave erosion has carved out grottoes, islets and water-spouts.
-It is also renowned in the vicinity for prime marine life spotting.
+It is also renowned in the vicinity as a prime location for spotting marine life.
 In 2011, a blue whale (Balaenoptera musculus) was sighted off the coastline by local fishermen, but more commonly, bottlenose dolphins (Tursiops aduncus) are seen in pods of up to 12.